 Students with a Critical Studies Concentration leave the program being able to: Comprehend, explain and interpret media theory and use of media technology; apply, produce and demonstrate use of media technology and theory: be able to use the knowledge towards media theory and produce media objects skillfully; deconstruct, analyze and compare media objects and theory: deconstruct media objects for analysis, and create comparisons using media theory; and incorporate media technology and theory into critiques and appraisals.
 Be able to take the knowledge one step beyond merely applying it.

-The BA in Media Study (Critical Studies Concentration) requires a total of 66 credits: 48 within the program and 18 within the minor or virtual minor.
-At least 24 of the 66 credits must be at the 300 or 400 level.
+The BA in Media Study (Critical Studies Concentration) requires a total of 38-40 credits.
 Students must receive a grade of C- or higher in all courses applied to the major.

 Departmental Coursework: